 In asking for greater disclosure, reporting and transparency from their investments, millennials are congruently considering these same metrics and integration from their investment managers to ensure more intentional impact.
 With rising interest in diversity and inclusion both concerning their investments and the individuals managing their portfolios, younger generations will have the ability to shape the faces of the financial sector.
 With this generational shift well on its way, maybe one day young women aspiring to be fund managers will not be viewed as taking the road less traveled.

-Article by Elizabeth di Bonaventura, Senior Institutional Relationship Associate, Domini Impact Investments.
+Article by Elizabeth di Bonaventura, Institutional Client Relationship Manager, Domini Impact Investments.
 She leads the firm’s institutional client relationships team and serves as its primary point of contact for all financial professionals.
 In 2019, Elizabeth was named to the inaugural SRI Conference “30 Under 30” list.
 She holds a Scottish Master of Arts (Honours) in International Relations from The University of St. Andrews.

 Footnote: 2019.
 Morgan Stanley, Institute for Sustainable Investing.
 “Sustainable Signals: Individual Investor Interest Driven by Impact, Conviction and Choice”.